PSMGoossens/tmc-spyware-server/README.md

 ## Protocol ##

-Accepts a POST request of raw data with the query parameters `username` and `password`.
+Accepts a POST request of raw data with the following headers:

+    X-Tmc-Version: 1
+    X-Tmc-Username: username
+    X-Tmc-Password: password

+(Note: these are passed to the CGI-script through envvars, which may be readable by local users.
+This is a security issue if the server has local users that cannot be fully trusted.)

 ## File format ##